 An indication of whether the intended outputs are being achieved should be reflected in the Quarterly Performance Reporting system.
-Quarterly Performance Reporting system are ultimately consolidated into the performance information section of the Annual Report.
+The Quarterly Performance Reporting system is ultimately consolidated into the performance information section of the Annual Report.

-4.2 Performance information and targets as set out in the Annual Performance Plan
+4.2 Performance information and targets as set out in the Annual Performance Plan3